datastreaming/ch.psi.zmq.streamer/Readme.md

 ./gradlew build
 ```

-__Notes:__ You don't have to have gradle installed on your maschine.
+__Notes:__ You don't have to have gradle installed on your machine.
 All you need is a Java JDK version >= 1.7 .

 The installation zip package can be build by